 Certain creditors have what are called priority debts.
 Those debts have to be paid in full by a Chapter 13 plan.
 They include certain income taxes, past-due alimony and child support, wages you owe someone who worked for you, and some other types of debt.

 If you are behind in your house or car payments—also called secured debts—and you want to keep the property, your Chapter 13 payment has to be enough to pay those past due amounts during your plan.

 If you have more assets than you would be allowed to keep in a Chapter 7 case, you have to account for those nonexempt assets in your Chapter 13 plan.
-In a Chapter 13 case, your unsecured creditors, debts like credit cards, medical bills, and personal loans, must be paid at least as much as they would receive if you had filed a Chapter 7 case.
+In a Chapter 13 case, your unsecured creditors, debts like credit cards, medical bills, and personal loans must be paid—at a minimum—as much as they would receive if you had filed a Chapter 7 case.
 Therefore, the amount paid to your unsecured creditors must equal at least the value of your nonexempt assets.
-This is called the Best Interest of Creditors Test.
+This calculation is called the Best Interest of Creditors Test.

 What's Left at the End of the Plan